Admission and application

 Steps

-To apply for a Bachelor’s programme, you have to create an account and an enrolment application in Studielink (the national online registration system for Dutch universities).
+To apply for a Bachelor’s programme, you have to create an account and submit an enrolment application in Studielink (the national online registration system for Dutch universities).
 First you will be asked to fill in your previous education, then select the programme you wish to apply for in the list that appears.

 Step 2: Upload documents in OSIRIS Application